Resources

 Website: https://www.centerpointenergy.com

-If you smell gas, leave the area immediately and call 911.
-Do not use electrical switches, phones, or anything that could create a spark while inside.
-Contact CenterPoint Energy after reaching a safe location to report the leak.
+If you smell gas or suspect a leak, leave the area immediately and call 911.
+Do not use electrical switches, phones, or anything that could create a spark while inside the affected area.
+Contact CenterPoint Energy after reaching safety.

 FREQUENTLY ASKED QUESTIONS